5 Helpful Strategies When Your Child Dislikes Their Teacher

 Supporting Emotional Well-Being

 A difficult teacher relationship can impact your child beyond the classroom.
+While you are getting reports that your child is doing fine in school, you may see a very different behavior at home.
 Some kids vent their frustrations through anger, while others withdraw.
 Pay attention to these signals and offer your child healthy outlets to decompress.
-Activities like drawing, playing outside, or simply talking about their day can make a big difference.
+Activities like drawing, playing outside, sports or simply talking about their day can make a big difference.

 Empowering Your Child